Proposals for closer integration of trans-Tasman banking regulation and supervision

 21. The enhanced home-host model for trans-Tasman banking supervision aims to avoid unnecessary conflicts in the specification of regulation governing banking institutions.
 This would help to minimise compliance costs by enabling one set of information to meet the information requirements of both the RBNZ and APRA, as well as facilitate banks in the two jurisdictions running common information systems.
 The model also emphasises better information sharing and coordination to improve the crisis and failure management capacities of the relevant Australian and New Zealand authorities, and would bolster the ability of the RBNZ to effectively manage a crisis involving an Australian-owned bank.

 22. Reflecting this, the key elements of enhanced home-host supervision are:

-· aligning New Zealand policy with Australian policy where relevant; and
+- aligning New Zealand policy with Australian policy where relevant

 23. In my view, enhanced home-host supervision would help to minimise the regulatory burden on Australian-owned banks in New Zealand as a result of having to meet New Zealand requirements, while maintaining a level playing field and sufficient control for New Zealand in a crisis situation.
 The enhancements to our current model of supervision are also consistent with the recommendations of the International Monetary Fund (IMF) in its recent Financial Sector Assessment Programme (FSAP).
 However, because under this model the RBNZ's local incorporation and outsourcing policies would remain, it does not address commercial concerns raised by Australian parent banks that maintaining standalone functionality for their New Zealand operations imposes unwarranted costs.